mosip/documentation/docs/Admin-Services-Functionality.md

 The Admin portal allows an admin to view the list of all machines available in the jurisdiction of his/her administrative zone.
 The system does not fetch the details of decommissioned machines but only active and inactive machines.
 Admin portal UI shows the list of machines in only the country configured primary language.

-The admin can filter the list of machine based on following parameters
+The admin can filter the list of machine based on following parameters:

 1. Machine name
 2. Mac address
 3. Serial number